 Modern higher criticism does not accept that Daniel 9 forms a unit.
 According to such scholars, Daniel’s prayer and prophecy do not fit, and the prayer was added later.
 Their argument goes as follows:

-(a) Axiomatically (as point of departure) they reject the sixth century origin of the book as a whole.
+(a) Axiomatically (as a point of departure) they reject the sixth-century origin of the book as a whole.
 They believe the book was compiled in the second century BC, during the persecution of the Jews by the Greek king Antiochus.

 (c) But then, they argue, Daniel, in his prayer recorded in Daniel 9, should have asked for such illumination.
 Since he did not, it does not correspond to the prophecy and must have been added later.

 The purpose of this article is to show that Daniel 9 does indeed form a unit.